Consensys/doc.teku/docs/HowTo/Builder-Network.md

 !!! note

-    If [--validators-builder-registration-default-enabled](../Reference/CLI/CLI-Syntax.md#validators-builder-registration-default-enabled) is set to true, then `--validators-proposer-blinded-blocks-enabled` is automatically enabled, so you don't need to set it explicitly.
+    If [--validators-builder-registration-default-enabled](../Reference/CLI/CLI-Syntax.md#validators-builder-registration-default-enabled) is set to `true`, then `--validators-proposer-blinded-blocks-enabled` is automatically enabled, so you don't need to set it explicitly.

 ### Specify the builder endpoint